sirfifer/tunepalgodot-d/docs/FORK_OVERVIEW_FOR_BRYAN.md

 ## Who I Am

 I've been a musician my whole life, but Irish traditional music found me around 1989 and never let go.
-My most intense involvement was during the 1990s when I lived in Seattle, Washington - I was playing music and involved in set and step dancing pretty much six nights a week.
+My most intense involvement was during the 1990s when I lived in Seattle, Washington - I was playing music at sessions, in a few bands, and involved in set and step dancing pretty much six nights a week.
 Sessions, ceilis, festivals, the whole community.
 I've never quite matched that level of intensity since, but I've stayed connected to the tradition ever since, and I still aspire to do more.

 My primary instrument is the Irish flute, though I also play tin whistle (of course), bodhrán, bones, and I mess around on keyboard when no one's listening.

 There's an interesting wrinkle to my story right now: I'm in the process of reinventing my career.
 I've always been in tech, but I'm going all-in on AI.
-Many of the companies I'm most interested in - and the jobs I'm actively pursuing - are in Dublin.
-Others are elsewhere in Europe.
-If things go the way I hope, I'll be Ireland-adjacent within the next year.
+Many of the companies I'm most interested in - and the jobs I'm actively pursuing - are in Dublin or elsewhere in Europe.
+If things go the way, I hope I'll be Ireland-adjacent within the next year.
+Time to finally make it to Willy Clancy Week!!
+I currently work at a music company, CD Baby, where I have been a platform engineer for some time.
+I have spent most of my over 30 years in tech though as a developer and architect.

 So when I say I care about this project, it's not abstract.
 Tunepal has been part of my musical life.
 Traditional Irish music is part of who I am.
 And if I'm lucky enough to land in Ireland, I'll be back at sessions regularly, with Tunepal on my phone (or watch, if we build that feature).